confio/tgrade-networks/README.md

-If you find this Repo, be aware it is a semi-public testnet.
+If you find this Repo, be aware it is a semi-public testnet. \
 We have already assigned external validators for the task and not accepting newcomers.
 Thank you

-# Tgrade - Spotnet
+# Tgrade - Dryrunnet

-You can see the live network via our [block explorer](https://spotnet.aneka.io).
+You can see the live network via our [block explorer](https://dryrunnet.aneka.io).
+(Soon) \
 When you are ready to build a node, follow the instructions below:

 ## Hardware Requirements